 Node Maintenance

-AIStor allows you to temporarily remove nodes from active service for planned maintenance operations.
-Removing nodes allows administrators to gracefully take nodes offline without disrupting cluster operations, similar to the cordon functionality in Kubernetes.
+MinIO AIStor allows you to temporarily remove nodes from active service for planned maintenance operations.
+Removing nodes allows administrators to gracefully take nodes offline without disrupting cluster operations.
 A cordoned node finishes in-flight operations and marks itself as unavailable for any other operation.
-Use this to do hardware maintenance on a node, complete operating system updates, or perform troubleshooting.

 The following diagram illustrates the node state transitions during the maintenance workflow: